-- Determine best practices in using the integrated health model
+- Determine best practices in using the integrated health model.

-- Analyze the integrated health system in the United States
+- Analyze the integrated health system in the United States.

-- Analyze the latest research in integrated health
+- Analyze the latest research in integrated health concepts.

-- Explain the impact of well-being in human functioning and achieving life satisfaction
+- Explain the impact of well-being in human functioning and achieving life satisfaction.

 The graduate certificate with an emphasis in integrated health studies program exposes students to theory, knowledge and strategies utilized within the field of integrated healthcare practices.
 Whereas the Master of Science in Mental Health and Wellness provides an in-depth study of the integration of mental health concepts into various environments.
-The graduate certificate is advantageous for students who want to advance their education and knowledge in the area of integrated health with 16 credits.
+The graduate mental health certificate program is advantageous for students who want to advance their education and knowledge in the area of integrated health with 16 credits.